luigifreda/slamplay/README.md

 * Thanks to the Authors of the repository https://github.com/LiuLimingCode/HFNet_SLAM.
 I integrated and adapted part of their C++ implementation of HFNet NN.
 * Thanks to the Authors of the repositories https://github.com/spacewalk01/depth-anything-tensorrt and https://github.com/ojh6404/depth_anything_ros.
 I adapted and integrated some parts of their C++ classes and script for DepthAnything v2 NN.

+---
+## License

+`slamplay` is released under [GPLv3 license](./LICENSE). `slamplay` contains some modified libraries, each one coming with its license.
+Where nothing is specified, a GPLv3 license applies to the software.